 Passphrase: This is used to generate WEP keys automatically based upon the input string and a pre-defined algorithm in WEP64 or WEP128.
-You can input the same string in both the AP and Client card settings to generate the same WEP keys.
-Please note that you do not have to enter Key (0-3) as below when the Passphrase is enabled.

-Default Used WEP Key: Select the encryption key ID; please refer to Key (0-3) below.
+Default Used WEP Key: Select the encryption key ID; please refer to Key (1~4) below.

-Key (0-3): Enter the key to encrypt wireless data.
+Key (1-4): Enter the key to encrypt wireless data.
 To allow encrypted data transmission, the WEP Encryption Key values on all wireless stations must be the same as the router.
 There are four keys for your selection.
-The input format is in HEX style, 5 and 13 HEX codes are required for WEP64 and WEP128 respectively, the separator is "-".
-For example, using WEP64, 11-22-33-44-55 is a valid key, whilst 1122334455 is invalid.
+The input format is in HEX style, 5 and 13 HEX codes are required for WEP64 and WEP128 respectively.

-Wireless Client (MAC Address) Filter
+Wireless Client / MAC Address Filter (Wireless Router only)